drulabs/popular-movies/README.md

-# popular-movies (stage 1 submission)
+# popular-movies (stage 2 submission)
-popular movies project app (currently in stage 1)
+popular movies project app

 ## About the code
 The code uses the following paradigms: